gvwilson/thirdbit/_posts/2014/2014-01-15-bootcamp-for-librarians.md

   The question is,
   how do we act on it?
   In particular,
-  how can we translate the model we've developed for Software Carpentry&mdash;volunteer instructors, two-day workshops, and authentic tasks&mdash;into something that will help librarians get from 0 to 1 to 10?
+  how can we translate the model we've developed for Software Carpentry–volunteer instructors, two-day workshops, and authentic tasks–into something that will help librarians get from 0 to 1 to 10?
 </p>